Willicious/RetroLemmini/README.md

 # RetroLemmini

-A continuation of the Lemmini family of engines (Lemmini, SuperLemmini, RetroLemmini) which aims to fix a few bugs and generally update the engine.
+A continuation of the Lemmini family of engines (Lemmini, SuperLemmini, SuperLemminiToo) which aims to fix a few bugs and generally update the engine.

 ## Build Instructions